 Conclusion

-Researchers are encouraged to consult primary literature and collaborate with experienced investigators when designing studies involving this peptide.
+Researchers are encouraged to consult the primary literature and collaborate with experienced investigators when designing studies involving NAD+ and related metabolic compounds.

 NAD+ Peptide: Cellular-Energy & Anti-Aging Recovery